tpetricek/techdims/content/index.md

 <div class="matrix-footer">

-For example, you may want to compare different systems of a certain type such as OS-like systems (LISP machines, Smalltalk, UNIX, Web), sysems built around languages (Haskell, Notebooks) or application-focused systems (spreadsheets, Hypercard, Boxer).
+For example, you may want to compare different systems of a certain type such as OS-like systems (Lisp machines, Smalltalk, UNIX, Web), sysems built around languages (Haskell, Notebooks) or application-focused systems (spreadsheets, Hypercard, Boxer).